 You’ll also need to ask:

-Once you have the answers to these questions, you will be well on your way to addressing the essential aspects of your disaster recovery planning.
+Once you have answers to these questions, you’ll be well on your way to addressing the essential aspects of your disaster recovery planning.

-Planning for GDPR compliance and unsure if your Disaster Recovery is provider putting you at risk?
-Or, need to know how GDPR is relevant to disaster recovery?
-Check out our recent informative article to get the answers you need: GDPR compliance: is your Disaster Recovery provider putting you at risk?
+Though the GDPR deadline has passed, keeping compliant is an ongoing effort.
+Are you unsure if your Disaster Recovery provider is putting you at risk of non-compliance?
+Or are you just curious to know how GDPR is relevant to disaster recovery?
+Check out our blog to get the answers you need: GDPR compliance: is your Disaster Recovery provider putting you at risk?